TimoFreiberg/typestate-post/typestate-rust.md

 }
 ```

-This is unfortunately necessary to change the type of the state.
+This is unfortunately necessary to change the state type parameter.[^state-type-change]

 The main function still only consists of state transitions: